Skip to main content

 Harvard is taking a systemic approach to waste prevention and reduction, aiming to ensure the materials that the University purchases and handles are used effectively and for as long as possible.
 Harvard is also strategically preventing waste throughout our value chain, while minimizing on-campus municipal solid waste (or trash) and sustainably managing other waste streams.

 We are focused on piloting solutions on campus to reduce waste.
-The Office for Sustainability is developing guidance and resources to help Schools and Business Units create their own zero-waste plans and goals.
+The Waste Stewardship Committee is developing guidance and resources to help Schools and Business Units create their own zero-waste plans and goals.

 New life for Harvard’s compost